American Genealogical Studies: Guide to Documentation and Source Citation

 - What is the method for recording various records?

-If you need an extension contact the NGS Course Administrator at firstname.lastname@example.org
+For those who need extra time, a one-time extension is granted by contacting the NGS Course Administrator at firstname.lastname@example.org.

 Certificate of Completion